ryedin/site/_reference/login-and-authentication.md

 ### What's the difference between `convox login` and `convox switch`?

+`convox login` tells your CLI what hostname to send requests to.
+The target can be Console or a Rack.
+This is stored in [`~/.convox/host`](/docs/cli-config-files/#configuration-files).

-Both commands change the active Rack, but `convox login` is only possible with Racks which have been installed via Console, and `convox switch` is only available with Racks that have been installed via `convox install`.
+When the CLI is logged into Console, `convox switch` tells Console which Rack to proxy your commands to. `convox switch` is only available with Racks that have been installed via Console, or which have been installed via CLI and manually added to the Console web interface.

 ### Difference between `convox login console.convox.com` and `convox login <rack hostname>`?

 When you're logged into Console, Console acts as a proxy for your active Rack.
-This is only available for Racks that have been installed via the Console web interface.
-If you installed a Rack via `convox install` command, you have to log into it by its hostname, e.g. `convox login <hostname> --password <password>` as they appear in `~/.convox/auth`.
+This is only available for Racks that have been installed via the Console web interface (or installed via CLI and manually added to the Console web interface).
+If you installed a Rack via `convox install` command, and want to log into it directly, you have to log into it by its hostname, e.g. `convox login <hostname> --password <password>` as they appear in `~/.convox/auth`.

-You can switch between Racks which have been installed via the Console with `convox switch <org>/<rackname>`.
+You can switch between Racks which have been installed or manually added to Console with `convox switch <org>/<rackname>`.

 Since Console is a proxy for a Rack, Console stores the encrypted original Rack password (generated automatically when you install a Rack via Console) and authenticates using its own API key (which you can regenerate on your Account Settings screen).